JuliaData/DataFrames.jl/docs/src/man/missing.md

 ```

 By default the `dropmissing` and `dropmissing!` functions keep the
-`Union{T,Missing}` element type in columns selected for row removal.
+`Union{T, Missing}` element type in columns selected for row removal.
 To remove
 the `Missing` part, if present, set the `disallowmissing` option to `true` (it
 will become the default behavior in the future).